ryanoasis/nerd-fonts/readme.md

 > The option for **patching** your **own font** or fully **customizing** the patched font.

-Use the provided python command line script to generate a patched font from your own font to get the extra new glyphs
+Use the provided Python command line script to generate a patched font from your own font to get the extra new glyphs

 See: [Font Patcher](#font-patcher) for usage